 Does circulation affect your stomach’s ability to process food?
 You bet it can.
 Similar to how slow circulation can cause slow thinking, it can also slow down your digestive system.
 This can lead to a myriad of uncomfortable digestive issues, including constipation.

 On top of all these other symptoms, you’re also more likely to get sick.
 When your blood isn’t circulating properly, your immune system loses some of its ability to fight off germs.
 Let’s face it — most of us don’t have the time to recover from being sick, so it’s better to maintain healthy circulation.

 When you’re seeking treatment for any health concern, you always want to see a specialist with a deep understanding of how to help.
 If your problem is venous insufficiency due to poor circulation, you need to see a knowledgeable, experienced vein specialist.
 Our staff at Central Florida Vein & Vascular Center have been offering quality treatment to patients in Central Florida for over a decade.

 Poor circulation may effect vein health, among many other problems, but the vascular physicians in Orlando at Central Florida Vein & Vascular Center are here to help.
-You can schedule a consultation today by calling 407-545-3385 or 352-658-5547.
+You can schedule a consultation today.
 Our specialists will assess the current state of your vein health so that we can put together a treatment plan that works best for you.
 Every step of the way, we’ll make sure that you have a full understanding of your vein care plan — and how to continue having happy, healthy veins.
 And if you want to learn more about vein care and how to keep your veins in top shape, you can visit our blog for more information.